 These episodes are typically manic or depressive, but a person can also experience both extremes simultaneously or in rapid sequence.
 Symptoms and their severity can vary, and an episode typically lasts

-While it can be difficult, understanding bipolar disorder and what the condition involves can help someone navigate their friendship with a bipolar person.
+While it can be difficult, understanding bipolar disorder and what the condition involves can help someone navigate their friendship with a person who has bipolar disorder.

 By being patient, understanding, and a positive influence, a supportive friend can offer a comforting environment, be aware of possible signs and triggers, and encourage someone with bipolar to follow a suitable treatment plan.